johnal95/workouts-api/README.md

 npm run dev
 ```

-## Running tests
+## Running tests locally

 1. Complete the first 3 steps in the section above.

-2. Run either of the test scripts:
+2. Run either of the following test scripts:

 ```bash
 npm run test